navyumm/React-Name/README.md

 -- ActivityIndicator ka size hum android me : small, medium, large and koi bhi numeric value de sakte hai

 -- whereas apple me hum bss : small, medium and large hi de sakte hai.

+## Modal in React Native (Dialog Box)

+* Import button and Modal
+* Add style to button and Modal
+* Show and Hide Modal with State

+--  Where we want to show quik information, warning, error messages and to update any field there we use Modal.